ai-forever/ghost/README.md

 We provide a lot of different options for the training.
 More info about each option you can find in `train.py` file.
 If you would like to use wandb logging of the experiments, you should login to wandb first  `--wandb login`.

 ### Tips:
-  1. For first epochs we suggest not to use eye detection loss and scheduler if you train from scratch.
+  1. For the first epochs we suggest not to use eye detection loss and scheduler if you train from scratch.
-  2. In case of finetuning model you can variate losses coefficients to make result look more like source identity, or vice versa, save features and attributes of target face.
+  2. In case of finetuning you can variate losses coefficients to make the output look similar to the source identity, or vice versa, to save features and attributes of target face.
-  3. You can change backbone for attribute encoder and num_blocks of AAD ResBlk using parameters `--backbone` and `--num_blocks`.
+  3. You can change the backbone of the attribute encoder and num_blocks of AAD ResBlk using parameters `--backbone` and `--num_blocks`.
-  4. For finetuning model you can use our pretrain weights for generator and discriminator that are in folder `weights`.
-We provide weights for models with unet backbone and 1-3 blocks in AAD ResBlk.
-The main model is model with 2 blocks in AAD ResBlk.
+  4. During the finetuning stage you can use our pretrain weights for generator and discriminator that are located in `weights` folder.
+We provide the weights for models with U-Net backbone and 1-3 blocks in AAD ResBlk.
+The main model architecture contains 2 blocks in AAD ResBlk.